 If you’re suffering from depression, it’s important to know you’re not alone.
 Seek out support groups or resources that can help you connect with others.

-It could be a Zoom session with a support group at church, or a program at work.
+It could be a Zoom session with a support group at church or a program at work.
 Connecting is vital to healing depression.
 Especially if you’re feeling isolated due to the pandemic.

-Possible Side Effects of Medical Marijuana
+Possible Side Effects of Medical Marijuana for Depression

 Studies have shown that medical marijuana has very few side effects.
 A 2014 study published in the Hawaii Journal of Medicine & Public Health reported 71% of participants reported no side effects.
 However, 6% experienced throat irritation and/or cough.

-Medical marijuana for depression is considered a safe treatment option, however there are some concerns about cannabis as a cause of depression.
+Medical marijuana for depression is considered a safe treatment option, however, there are some concerns about cannabis as a cause of depression.
 Always speak with your doctor before using any treatment options for depression.

 For many people suffering from depression, medical marijuana can be a safe and effective treatment option.
 If you want more information on using medical marijuana to treat depression, talk to your doctor today.